 Tove and I are guilty of not enjoying Mount Rainier enough.
 It’s big, beautiful, and an outdoor wonderland.
 It’s far enough away to make it a long day trip, but it’s even better as a weekend getaway from Seattle.
 You can stay at Crystal Mountain, one of the other lodges, enjoy the growing number of Airbnbs, or go backpacking.
 You can visit Paradise and/or Sunrise.
 Summer is especially beautiful at Mount Rainier but there are winter adventures as well.

 There are plenty of places to go over the mountains.
-You can spend a weekend in Spokane, enjoy wine in Walla Walla, and celebrate the cherry blossoms in Wenatchee.
+You can spend a weekend in Spokane, enjoy wine in Walla Walla, and celebrate the apple blossoms in Wenatchee.
 Lake Chelan is another splendid choice.
 And not all that far away — actually still in the mountains — is Suncadia.
 Less than an hour and a half drive from Seattle, Suncadia puts you in the middle of the ponderosa pines.
 You can enjoy outdoor fun, golfing, pools when it is hot, or go snowshoeing, sledding or snowmobiling in the winter.